Matriarch

 Hands naturally gesture.
-By observing these movements, I transformed them into choreographic forms that honor memory, story, and the beauty of everyday, embodied moments.
+By observing these movements, I began to translate them into choreographic forms — gestures that carry memory, story, and the quiet beauty of everyday embodied moments.

 I come from my grandmother's kitchen, stitched together by flour sack aprons.